Lifailon/TorAPI/README.md

 - Get a list of categories for all providers and filter search by category.
 - Search by unique distribution identifier of the specified provider for additional information: magnetic link and hash sum for direct download through any torrent client, links to databases about cinema (Movie search and IMDb) and posters, detailed description and content of the giveaways (list of files and their size).
 - Get RSS new feeds for all used providers in formats `XML`, as well as `JSON`.

+### Frontend

+#### Google Chrome Extension

+The implementation of a simple user interface (like [Jackett](https://github.com/Jackett/Jackett)) is available through the Google Chrome extension 🍿 Libre Kinopoisk for simultaneously searching for distributions in all available torrent trackers and downloading content via magnet links or torrent files directly from the trackers.

+#### Wox Plugin

+Torrent [Search plugin](https://github.com/Lifailon/Wox.Plugins) for quickly searching for distributions in all available torrent trackers through the [Wox](https://github.com/Wox-launcher/Wox) interface, which is available for installation from the [plugins repository](http://www.wox.one/plugin/431).

 ---